 To identify repeat visits from a single user, Sitecore sends a persistent session cookie to the web client.
 The persistent session cookie expires 10 years after the last page requested from the solution by the web client.

-This site uses Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate our use of our website and compile reports on user activity.
+This site along with our Learning Management System, Enable, uses Google Analytics, a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate our use of our website and compile reports on user activity.
 This cookie expires after two years.

 Google stores the information collected by the cookie on servers in the United States.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.